About the programme

 Elective (7.5 ECTS)

-It is possible to study abroad as part of your MSc in Security Risk Management.
-Students in the MSc Programme in Security Risk Management are entitled to transfer a maximum of 30 ECTS credits from another educational institution in Denmark or abroad.
-However, courses must correspond to the courses in the MSc programme and you are only allowed to replace optional courses.
+As a student on the programme, you may transfer up to 30 ECTS credits from another educational institution in Denmark or abroad.
+The courses must correspond to courses in the MSc programme and can only replace elective courses.

 Why study abroad?